qua-platform/quam/docs/components/channels.md

 Integrated frequency conversion systems such as [QM's Octave](https://docs.quantum-machines.co/1.1.7/qm-qua-sdk/docs/Hardware/octave/) usually have additional features such as auto-calibration.
 For this reason they have a specialized frequency converter such as the [OctaveUpConverter][quam.components.octave.OctaveUpConverter].
-See the [QuAM Octave Documentation][octave] documentation for details.
+See the [QUAM Octave Documentation][octave] documentation for details.

 ### Analog Pulses
-QuAM has a range of standard [Pulse][quam.components.pulses.Pulse] components in [quam.components.pulses][quam.components.pulses].
+QUAM has a range of standard [Pulse][quam.components.pulses.Pulse] components in [quam.components.pulses][quam.components.pulses].
 These pulses can be registered as part of the analog channel via `Channel.operations` such that the channel can output the associated pulse waveforms:

 ```python